Vol. 148, No. 24 — November 19, 2014

-Order Fixing the Day on which this Order is registered as the Day on which Certain Sections of the Act Come into Force
+Order Fixing January 1, 2015 as the Day on which Certain Sections of the Economic Action Plan 2013 Act, No. 2 and the Economic Action Plan 2014 Act, No. 1 Come into Force

-His Excellency the Governor General in Council, on the recommendation of the Minister of Finance,
+His Excellency the Governor General in Council, on the recommendation of the Minister of Citizenship and Immigration,

 (This note is not part of the Order.)